The Simplicate REST API

 Obtaining the PDF of an invoice

-After obtaining an invoice ID from /invoices/invoice
+After obtaining an invoice ID from /invoices/invoice, use /invoices/document to find the relevant document(s):

 /invoices/document?q[linked_to.invoice_id]=invoice:abcdef

 You'll find a list of documents pertaining to the invoice.
 Locate the document you wish to download.
-In the result set
+In the result set you'll find a download_url property.
+Please note that this URL requires a valid web session on the Simplicate application.
+To programmatically download the documents, please continue.

 /documents/download/document:abcdef